C-Nigel/2BRidingSlotAlert/README.md

 - Automatic relogin when session expires

 ### Setup:
-1) Make a copy of credentials sample.json and rename it to credentials.json
-2) Install required libraries (List is below)
+1) Install required libraries (List is below)
+2) Run start.py
-3) Fill in your particulars and bot details (refer to wiki for more info)
+3) Follow the prompts to fill in your particulars and bot details (refer to wiki for more info)
-4) Run script.py

-### libraries required:
+### libraries required: (Windows and Linux)
 - pip install selenium
 - pip install webdriver-manager
 - pip install python-dateutil